 Digital has redesigned how B2B companies buy and market their services.
 Up to two-thirds of the customer’s journey to point of purchase is conducted online.
 It also occurs before any kind of interaction with sales representatives.
-With this information in mind, interviewees highlighted the need to put online first by focusing more on digital marketing channels.
+So, with this information in mind, interviewees highlighted the need to put online first by focusing more on digital mareting channels.

 Rising expectations from customers and prospects are also pushing digital transformation forward as B2B buyers increasingly expect the same levels of service they receive as consumers.
 Therefore the need to create journey-based experiences is growing.

 Key Takeaway: The emphasis must be on digital first.